EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 traffic and create a distributed denial-of-service attack on the target.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing.

+Amplification attacks with CoAP are unfortunately not only theory.
+CoAP amplification attacks made headlines in 2018 with and was very powerful, reaching 55 Gbps on average, and with the largest one clocking at 320 Gbps {{DDoS-ZDNET}}.
+But in 2019, they were hardly seen anymore {{DDoS-2019}}.
+In 2020, the FBI cyber division mentioned CoAP in a public notification warning that cyber actors are increasingly likely to abuse network protocols for DDoS attacks {{DDoS-FBI}}.
+CoAP amplification attacks made a comeback in 2020 and CoAP was behind a significant part of global DDoS attacks in Q4 2020 and Q1 2021, but not at all in Q2 and Q3 of 2021 {{DDoS-2021}}.
+It seems unclear exactly how the attacks were done, why they stopped, and how likely CoAP amplifications attacks are to come back in the future.

 An amplification attack using a single response is illustrated in {{ampsingle}}.
 If the response is c times larger than the request, the amplification factor is c.